mhvwerts/MANBAMM-control/MOLTECH-flow-sensor-system/README.md

 *MOLTECH-Anjou, CNRS, Université d'Angers*

 The MOLTECH-FSS Flow Sensor System enables recording of microfluidic flow rates through capillaries, using USB-connected hardware modules.
-At the heart of these modules there is a Sensirion liquid flow sensor (LG16-xxxxD family), which is managed by an Arduino-compatible microcontroller, which communicates with a host terminal (typically, a lab PC) through a USB serial connection.
+At the heart of these modules there is a Sensirion liquid flow sensor (LG16-xxxxD family), which is managed by an Arduino-compatible microcontroller communicating with a host terminal (typically, a lab PC) through a USB serial connection.

 This section of the repository contains the hardware description of the MOLTECH-FSS and the Arduino firmware.
 The host terminal software (Python programs running on the lab PC) can be found in `MANBAMM-control/python-src` together with the control software for other lab devices (*e.g.*, syringe pumps, fluidic valves).